VC-CodeLabs/word_ladder/JeffR/_README.md

 # Test Cases

 The testMaxWords.json provides a contrived example w/ generated words; most paths are dead ends.
+Even with optimizations, ~4.5 millions paths in the word tree are evaluated.
 On my system it generally takes around a minute and a half to complete processing of this test.
+Enabling threading support drops this time to around a minute.

 all other test*.json were derived from provided examples or actual test cases